fallenatlas/masters_projects/README.md

 ## Star Project
 This is a new project and intends on being a fast paced 2D top-down roguelite, with elemental abilities (inspired in the likes of Avatar: The last airbender), fully built in Godot.
 For this project I've so far developed player controls for movement and aiming, for controller and keyboard & mouse, which automatically switch depending on the input, combat mechanics, player HUD and skill tree UI.
+I'm also a designer for this game.

 This project does not **yet** have a publicly available page.